-16. Policies to increase the availability of safe and effective contraceptives and accessibility to family planning programmes and reproductive health care have been instrumental in facilitating reductions in fertility.
-In 2013, more than 90 per cent of Governments provided either direct or indirect support for family planning programmes; in 1996, 86 per cent of Governments did so.2 In all major areas except Africa, contraceptive prevalence is 60 per cent or higher among married or in-union women (see figure V).
+- 15. Changing patterns of marriage and union formation have weakened the link between marriage and childbearing.
+Extra-marital births as a proportion of all births have risen over the last 20 years in many low- and intermediate-fertility countries.
+More than half of all births now occur outside marriage in Australia and seven countries of Europe, joining a group of countries in Latin America and the Caribbean with traditionally high fractions of extra-marital births.
+By contrast, in many countries in Asia and Northern Africa, extra-marital births are rare.5 - 16.
+Policies to increase the availability of safe and effective contraceptives and accessibility to family planning programmes and reproductive health care have been instrumental in facilitating reductions in fertility.
+In 2013, more than 90 per cent of Governments provided either direct or indirect support for family planning programmes; in 1996, 86 per cent of Governments did so.6 In all major areas except Africa, contraceptive prevalence is 60 per cent or higher among married or in-union women (figure 5).
 Where contraceptive prevalence is low, unsafe abortion rates tend to be high.
-In 2008, an estimated 28 unsafe abortions occurred per 1,000 women aged 15 to 44 in Africa, compared with a worldwide average of 14.3 The unsafe abortion rate in 2008 was highest (28 or higher) in East, Central and West Africa and in Central and South America.
+In 2008, an estimated 28 unsafe abortions occurred per 1,000 women aged 15 to 44 in Africa compared to a worldwide average of 14.7 The unsafe abortion rate in 2008 was highest (28 or higher) in Eastern, Middle and Western Africa and in Central and South America.
 Unsafe abortion indicates the need not only for effective means to prevent pregnancy but also for improved access to safe abortion services.